 Climbing Ben Lomond – The best day hike in Queenstown

 Ben Lomond is one of Queenstown’s most popular day hikes, and the panoramic views from the summit over Queenstown, Lake Wakatipu, The Remarkables and the surrounding mountain ranges live up to the hype!
 The track is very popular with both locals and visitors, and can be quite busy in the peak of summer.
 Many hikers make the climb in the early hours of the morning in order to be at the top in time to watch the sun rising over The Remarkables mountain range – a truly spectacular sight on a clear morning.
 If you’re looking for a full day walk in Queenstown, Ben Lomond should be at the top of your bucket list!
+Many of our New Zealand hiking tours start or finish in Queenstown, making for the perfect opportunity to climb this spectacular mountain.

 The Ben Lomond Track